 • Includes nine new stations from Chinatown-International District to Ballard.

-• Start of service scheduled for 2039.
+• Start of service is scheduled for 2039.

 Ballard Link Extension project timeline